Swayze Waters: Detroit Lions

 Waters was signed by the Detroit Lions as an undrafted free agent following the 2009 NFL draft.
 He was cut from the team, only to be re-signed in August.
 He was waived/injured on August 26 when the team signed placekicker Billy Cundiff.

 Oakland Raiders

 Waters was signed by the Oakland Raiders on April 13, 2010.
 On September 4, 2010, Waters was released to free agent status by the Oakland Raiders.

 Pittsburgh Steelers

 Waters was signed by the Pittsburgh Steelers on February 10, 2011.
 He was released on September 2.

 Edmonton Eskimos

 Waters was signed by the Edmonton Eskimos (CFL) on June 24, 2012, and then released on July 10.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On July 15, 2012, Waters was signed by the Toronto Argonauts (CFL) as an injury replacement for starting kicker Noel Prefontaine.
 The Argos would go on to win the 100th Grey Cup at the end of the 2012 season, with Waters' serving as the team's placekicker as Noel Prefontaine had returned to handle the punting duties.
 He won the John Agro Special Teams Award for being named the CFL's Most Outstanding Special Teams Player in 2014.